 Georgia laws establish a clear hierarchy when it comes to persons entitled to hire a wrongful death attorney and file a claim.
 Who is qualified to file a wrongful death claim depends on their relationship with the deceased and the existence of other relatives?

-- The surviving spouse – If the couple had no children, the spouse would file the claim on their behalf.
+If the couple had no children, the spouse would file the claim on their behalf.
 If the couple had children, the spouse will file the claim on the children’s behalf as well and share compensation.

-- The children of the deceased – If there is no surviving spouse, the child of the deceased can hire a wrongful death lawyer to file the claim.
+If there is no surviving spouse, the child of the deceased can hire a wrongful death lawyer to file the claim.
 When the deceased has several children, it is best for them to work together, let the same wrongful death attorney represent them, and share the compensation equally.

-- The parents of the deceased – Parents can file a wrongful death claim when their deceased child had no surviving spouse and/or children.
+Parents can file a wrongful death claim when their deceased child had no surviving spouse and/or children.

 Wrongful Death Claim Filing Process

 At this point, you should have a good idea of whether you have the right to file the wrongful death claim or not.
 If you have any doubts or related questions, our Conyers, Georgia wrongful death lawyers will gladly help.
 You should not wait too long before contacting us because time flies by, and there is a deadline for these types of claims.

 Under Georgia Code Title 9 Chapter 3, the deadline for filing wrongful death claims is two years from your loved one’s death.
 It may seem like a lot, but keep in mind the following aspects:

 - The clock starts running the moment the event that triggered your loved one’s death occurred.
 You will likely want to take time to grieve after losing your loved one.